- About Us

 Singhal Industries is a number one Manufacturer of Uniaxial Geogrid globally, making on a large scale with outstanding quality.
 Many customers use our products to stabilize soils and improve their moisture and nutrient retention.

 Uniaxial Geogrid is a type of soil that has been specifically designed to withstand high winds and heavy loads.
 It is a good option for sites exposed to high levels of wind or weather conditions, such as wind turbines, construction sites, and agricultural fields.
 Monoaxial Geogrid can also be used in areas where water runoff is an issue.
 It contains unique properties that help reduce the intensity and amount of water flowing off the site.
-Singhal Industries is one of the best manufacturer of monoaxial Geogrid in the country and provide Geogrid related products worldwide.
+Singhal Industries Private Limited is one of the best manufacturers of monoaxial Geogrid in the country and provides Geo grid related products worldwide.

 What is Uniaxial Geogrid?